-Slovakian bass Stefan Kocan has emerged in recent years as one of the most exciting voices of his generation.
-He has been acclaimed at such theaters as the Metropolitan Opera, Royal Opera House, Covent Garden, Teatro alla Scala in Milan, Berlin State Opera, and Bavarian State Opera.
-In the current season, Kocan sings Banco in Macbeth at the Theater an der Wien, Sparafucile in Rigoletto at the Palm Beach Opera, Sparafucile at Choregies d’Orange, and Il Commendatore in Don Giovanni, Gremin in Eugene Onegin and Sparafucile at the Metropolitan Opera.
+Slovakian bass Stefan Kocan has emerged in recent years as one of the most exciting voices of his generation, having been acclaimed at such theaters as the Metropolitan Opera, Royal Opera House – Covent Garden, Teatro alla Scala in Milan, Berlin State Opera, Bavarian State Opera, Opéra National de Bordeaux, Theater an der Wien, Canadian Opera Company and Arena di Verona.
+This season, he will appear for the first time in Monte Carlo for his debut as Pagano in I Lombardi.

 Since making his debut at the Metropolitan Opera, Kocan has established himself as an electric performer both vocally and physically, returning there every season for such performances as Sparafucile in Otto Schenk’s production of Rigoletto, Ferrando in Il Trovatore (broadcast live in HD), and Il Commendatore in Michael Grandage’s new production of Don Giovanni (broadcast live in HD).
 In 2013, Kocan received much critical acclaim for his sinister and compelling portrayal of Sparafucile in Michael Mayer’s new production of Rigoletto (broadcast live in HD).
 New York Magazine praised him as a “gifted scene stealer with a voice that is a ‘tectonic rumble.’”